Contents at a Glance...

 If you haven't checked your credit scores lately then you should consider doing so, if for no other reason than to make sure that there are no posting errors.
+You may think you have not established any credit but you don't really know what might have been accidentally posted to your file unless you check your scores.

 Check Credit Rating Scores